Confluence State Park 1

 If you’re looking to hike and for more of a nature experience, Columbia Bottom Conservation Area is a good bet.
 The confluence view is still good (you can see Confluence Point State Park in the distance) but you can also experience a lot of other nature there, too.

-On the other hand, if you’d like some history to go with your confluence observation, Lewis and Clark State Historic Site is the winner, as the accompanying museum is full of information and recreations of all things Lewis and Clark.
+On the other hand, if you’d like some history to go with your confluence observation, the trail near Lewis and Clark State Historic Site is the winner, as the adjacent museum is full of information and recreations of all things Lewis and Clark.
+The view of the confluence here is the most distant of the three, though.